MehmetZahidGenc/Computer-Vision-Resources/YOLOv5 on custom dataset/Instance Segmentation/README.md

-* Create Project in Roboflow (I used this service but you can use any other app or service too label and export the dataset)
+* Create Project in Roboflow (I used this service but you can use any other app or service to label and export the dataset)

 <div id="header" align="center">
   <img src="https://user-images.githubusercontent.com/71969819/194285236-b9f6c6a9-8c71-4d75-ac25-131dc36a8e74.png" width="400"/>